lordelph/icofileloader/README.md

 This class provides a means to load .ico files into a PHP application.
-It has no dependancies apart from gd for rendering.
+It has no dependencies apart from [gd](http://php.net/manual/en/book.image.php) for rendering.

 The class has unit tests which verify support for 1bit, 4bit, 8bit, 24bit and 32bit
 .ico files, and the newer form of .ico files which can included embedded PNG files.